 In this passage, we learn that Jesus is the God of mercy for those who come to him.
 Out of his mercy, Jesus touched the man with leprosy and cleansed him.
 In this way, Jesus gave him a new life and a new hope.
-Most of all, by Jesus' mercy he became a normal man who could work hard for the glory of God and the happiness of mankind through one-to-one Bible study.
+Most of all, by Jesus' mercy he became a normal man who can work hard for the glory of God through one-to-one Bible study, and for the happiness of all mankind.
 May the mercy of Jesus be with you all.